 For extra flavor, try spiking your gravy with a splash of soy sauce and fish sauce!

 Q: I'm only cooking for a few.
 How do I roast a small turkey or a turkey breast?

-When cooking for a small crowd, I like to forgo the whole turkey and go with a simple Roast Turkey Breast With Stuffing.
+When cooking for a small crowd, I like to forgo the whole turkey and go with a simple Herb-Roasted Turkey Breast And Stuffing.

-Alternatively, get yourself an extra-small turkey and cook it just like this Butterfly Roast Chicken With Quick Jus.
+Alternatively, get yourself an extra-small turkey and cook it just like this Butterflied Roast Chicken With Quick Jus.

 Q: I'm the adventurous type.
 Any over-the-top recipes that'll deliver superior results if I put in the time?